psouranis/psouranis.github.io/_pages/about.md

 Hi, I'm Panagiotis Souranis, a Data Scientist with over 5 years of experience.
 I have a Bachelor's in Mathematics and two Master's degrees in Statistics and Artificial Intelligence.

 Currently, I work as a Senior Data Scientist at Deutsche-Telekom in Thessaloniki.
-Previously I was working for Altair Engineering, Accenture and Deus Ex Machina.
+Previously I worked for Altair Engineering, Accenture and Deus Ex Machina.

 I enjoy teamwork and continuous learning, always looking to apply new ideas in data science to solve real-world problems.